jxe/vpm/vpm.md

 # Constitutive Judgement

-My second 'step back' considers the kind of judgement an agent makes, when they decide to adopt an AP.
+In this section, I want to distinguish between two types of APs.
+Some, I claim, are part of our conception of what it is to live well.
+If $a$ is one of those, then a life in which I never attend to $a$ will seem somehow less of a life.
+Diminished.

+Not every AP is like this.
 Look at these three cases:

 (@driving) I watch the road while driving.
 I don't want to crash.